Jagz Nation, Vol. 2: Royal Niger Company: Composition

-Jagz Nation Vol. 2: Royal Niger Company is an all-out rap album that doesn't favor any mainstream commercial appeal.
+Jagz Nation, Vol. 2: Royal Niger Company is an all-out rap album that doesn't favor any mainstream commercial appeal.
 On the Joe Louis-inspired album's opener "Louis", Jesse Jagz raps about one finding their inner strength; the song is a mixture of rap and Rastafarian styles.
 In "Jargo (Ain't Nobody)", he samples Rufus & Chaka Khan's "Ain't Nobody" and raps about the dynamics of a complex relationship.
-"Sunshine" contains a popular riff from Fela Kuti and incorporates "Loopy Bars", a J-Town style of rap.
+"Sunshine" contains a popular riff by Fela Kuti and incorporates "Loopy Bars", a J-Town style of rap.
 In "The Search (Radio)", he blends hip hop and jazz sounds together.
 "Supply and Demand" is a throwback song with a New York pounding flow that is reminiscent of 1995 and the East Coast circa.
-In "Sunrise (Shine On)", he samples a dialogue from the 1983 crime drama film Scarface.
-In "How We Do", a song with a menacing beat, Jesse Jagz samples spoken words from Tupac.
+In "Sunrise (Shine On)", Jesse Jagz samples a dialogue from the 1983 crime drama film Scarface.
+The album's closing track, "How We Do", contains spoken words by American rapper Tupac and is driven by a menacing beat.

-Singles and other releases

-The album's lead single "The Search (Radio)" was released on May 15, 2015.
-It features rap verses from Jumar and Dugod.
-The accompanying music video for the song was directed by J.O King.
-In March 2015, Jesse Jagz released the Terver Trump-directed visuals for "Sunshine".